ekuiter/KeYPR/README.md

   Alternatively, you can also load the user interface by evaluating `(key!)` inside the REPL.
 - For a manual build, the only dependency required is [JDK 1.8](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html).
   You can build the JAR by running `./gradlew build`, which stores the JAR file into `build/libs`.
-  Alternatively, you can directly run the JAR with `./gradlew run` or start an NREPL server on port 55555 for debugging with `./gradlew clojureRepl`.
+  Alternatively, you can directly run the JAR with `./gradlew run` or start an nREPL server on port 55555 for debugging with `./gradlew clojureRepl`.
 - You can use the project with [IntelliJ IDEA](https://www.jetbrains.com/idea/) / [Cursive IDE](https://cursive-ide.com/).
   Create an `Application` run configuration to run the JAR.
   Alternatively, use `Execute Gradle Task` to run the `clojureRepl` task, then create and run a `Clojure REPL > Remote` run configuration to use the Cursive REPL.